Publications

 BACKGROUND: Gender and ethnicity are factors which influence strength, and hand dominance could be a critical component of handgrip strength (HGS) testing.
 Providing such HGS percentiles across the lifespan may help to identify weakness-related health concerns.
 We sought to generate growth charts and curves for HGS by gender and ethnicity in a nationally-representative sample of Americans aged 6-80 years.
 METHODS: Data from 13,617 participants in the 2011-2012 and 2013-2014 waves of the National Health and Nutrition Examination Survey were analyzed.
 HGS was measured with a handgrip dynamometer.
 Age, gender, ethnicity, and hand dominance were self-reported.
 Body Mass Index (BMI) was calculated from height and body mass.
 Measures of absolute HGS and HGS normalized to BMI were separately included in parametric quantile regression analyses for determining the 10th-90th percentiles across ages by gender and ethnicity.
 Similar models were also conducted by hand dominance.
 RESULTS: Differences in absolute HGS and HGS normalized to BMI quantiles across ages existed for each ethnicity regardless of gender.
 In men, absolute HGS generally increased until about 25 years of age, began to decline around age 30 years, and regressed into older adulthood.
 In women, absolute HGS appeared to rise starting at age 6 years, peaked between 20 and 30 years of age, but was maintained into mid-life before declining in older adulthood.
 Similar results were found for HGS normalized to BMI.
 CONCLUSIONS: Our findings provide percentile charts for HGS capacity that could be utilized for comparing individual measures of HGS to those from a United States population-representative sample.

 McGrath, R., P. M. Cawthon, M. Cesari, Al Snih, and B. C. Clark.
 2020.
-“Handgrip Strength Asymmetry and Weakness Are Associated with Lower Cognitive Function: A Panel Study”.
+“Handgrip Strength Asymmetry and Weakness Are Associated With Lower Cognitive Function: A Panel Study”.
 J Am Geriatr Soc 68: 2051-58. https://doi.org/10.1111/jgs.16556.

 BACKGROUND/OBJECTIVES: Examining handgrip strength (HGS) asymmetry and weakness together may extend the predictive capacity of HGS for capturing possible health problems such as cognitive impairment.
 The purpose of this study was to determine the associations of HGS asymmetry and weakness on lower cognitive functioning in a national sample of aging Americans.
 DESIGN: Longitudinal panel.
 SETTING: Participant residences.
 PARTICIPANTS: The analytic sample included 17,163 Americans aged 65.0 years (standard deviation = 10.1 years) who participated in the 2006 to 2016 waves of the Health and Retirement Study (HRS).
 MEASUREMENTS: A handgrip dynamometer was used to measure HGS; weakness was defined as HGS below 26 kg (men) or below 16 kg (women).
 Persons with HGS above 10% stronger on either hand were considered as having any HGS asymmetry.
 Those with HGS that was more than 10% stronger on their dominant or nondominant hand were considered as having dominant or nondominant HGS asymmetry, respectively.
 The Telephone Interview of Cognitive Status determined lower cognitive functioning (/=65 years).
 Covariate-adjusted linear mixed-effects models analyzed the associations of each HGS asymmetry and weakness group on lower cognitive functioning.
 RESULTS: Relative to those with symmetric HGS and no weakness, each HGS asymmetry and weakness group had greater odds for lower cognitive functioning: 1.15 (95% confidence interval [CI] = 1.03-1.27) for any HGS asymmetry alone, 1.64 (95% CI = 1.21-2.23) for weakness alone, and 1.95 (95% CI = 1.51-2.53) for any HGS asymmetry and weakness.
 Each HGS asymmetry dominance and weakness group also had greater odds for lower cognitive functioning: 1.12 (95% CI = 1.01-1.25) for asymmetric dominant HGS alone, 1.27 (95% CI = 1.05-1.53) for asymmetric nondominant HGS alone, 1.64 (95% CI = 1.21-2.23) for weakness alone, 1.89 (95% CI = 1.39-2.57) for weakness and asymmetric dominant HGS, and 2.10 (95% CI = 1.37-3.20) for weakness and asymmetric nondominant HGS.
 CONCLUSION: The presence of both HGS asymmetry and weakness may predict accelerated declines in cognitive functioning.